colkassad/triad/README.md

 # triad
-triad.js is a library for fast client-side geoprocessing of GeoJSON data.
+triad.js is a library for geoprocessing of GeoJSON data.